 Machines could take 50% of our jobs in the next 30 years.
 The Doen Foundation, a Dutch charity supporting cultural and social innovation, asked us to look at what this could mean for a future workforce.
 And so idea of The Last Job On Earth was born.
 The film imagines what life in a fully automated world might be like, with the aim of connecting viewers to the issue emotionally.
 It was then surrounded by a series of factual articles that explored many of the issues in more detail.
 Including a launch article by Paul Mason, Guardian columnist and economics editor at Channel 4 news.

-In all, the film has generated around 800k views across the Guardian and social platforms, with over 20k shares on the Guardian alone.
-It also received a huge amount of coverage online, including everything from a Staff Pick on Vimeo, to a thread on reddit discussing amongst other things what Alice’s job might actually be (which is never revealed in the film).
-We have also been approached by the Vitra Design Museum in Germany, for permission to show the film as part of a new exhibition about robots, due to tour Europe over the next 5 years.
+In all, the film generated over 800k views across the Guardian and social platforms, with over 20k shares on the Guardian alone.
+It also received a huge amount of coverage online, including everything from a Staff Pick on Vimeo, to a very detailed thread on reddit.
+The Vitra Design Museum in Germany is now screening the film as part of its touring exhibition on robots.